MaryAnneLee/zero-waste-design/README.md

 ## Design

-👩🏻‍💻 This is my first project and it was made with a little bit of lack of time.
+This is my first project and it was made with a lack of time.
 The design has been influenced by the “Love running”-project at Code Institute.
 I wanted to create a clean looking website with colors that didn't stand out and blend in well with the inspirational images.
 My aim was also a solid ground to work with in upcoming changes and improvements.
+Mostly improvements in the design because it's a bit simple now.

 ### Colour Scheme